 - chinese crested

 - miniature pinscher

 - italian greyhound

 Small dogs are some of the most popular dog breeds in the world.
 Not only do they take up less space, but they also usually have large, fun personalities.

-Many people like smaller dogs because small breed supplies are generally less expensive, they live longer, and are many are ideal for apartment living.
+Many people like smaller dogs because small-breed supplies are generally less expensive, and small dogs live longer and can be ideal for apartment living.
 However, not every toy dog wants to be a lap warmer and some small dogs may not be suitable for families with young children.

 Get to know some of the smallest breeds.